openvinotoolkit/model_server/docs/dag_scheduler.md

 - Models with ["auto" batch size or shape](shape_batch_size_and_layout.md) cannot be referenced in pipeline
-- Connected inputs and output for subsequent node models need to exactly match each other in terms of data shape and precision - there is no automatic conversion between input/output model precisions or layouts
+- Connected inputs and output for subsequent node models need to exactly match each other in terms of data shape and precision - there is no automatic conversion between input/output model precisions or layouts.
+To overcome this limitation it is possible to implement and include custom node with custom processing steps to match metadatas.
 - REST requests with no named format (JSON body with one unnamed input) are not supported